rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - Mario Kart Bike Wireless Sensors Subsystem.md

 _Steering Sensor Run Time:_

+Power can be preserved by turning on and off the potentiometer, ADS1015, power LED, and I2C pull-up resistors when not in use (done in software) [2].
+The Arduino Nano 33 BLE will go into standby mood after the potentiometer, ADS1015, power LED, and I2C pull-up resistors are turned off.

 The steering sensor will use 1601 mAh in 2 weeks of 4 hours of constant use a day.
 Four AA batteries will provide 6 V and 3500 mAh, which is sufficient to run the steering sensor equipment for 4 hours of constant use a day for 2 weeks.
-Like with the speed sensor, the Nano can be powered off when not in use.

 Dimensions of the battery holders are 2.248 inches (L) by 2.457 inches (w) by 0.622 inches (h).
 The holders are small/compact to avoid the trip hazard posed by the long wires.
 Zip ties will securely mount the battery holder to the bike frame.